iBlitzkriegi/Vixio/README.md

 - Now, in a skript add this:
 ```
 on skript load:
-        login to user with token "BOT TOKEN HERE" with name "NAME OF BOT HERE"
+        login to "BOT TOKEN HERE" with the name "NAME OF BOT HERE"
 ```
 (or using a trigger of your choice)